Contextualized Representations Using Textual Encyclopedic Knowledge: Related Work

-These methods did not take advantage of large scale unlabeled text to pre-train deep contextualized representations like BERT \cite{devlin-etal-2019-bert}, which have the capacity to encode even more knowledge in their parameters.
 Most relevant to ours is work building upon these powerful pretrained representations, and further integrating external knowledge.
-Recent work focuses on refining pretrained contextualized representations using entity or triple embeddings from structured knowledge graphs (KGs) \cite{peters-etal-2019-knowledge, yang-etal-2019-enhancing-pre, zhang2019ernie}.
+Recent work focuses on refining pretrained contextualized representations using entity or triple embeddings from structured KGs \cite{peters-etal-2019-knowledge, yang-etal-2019-enhancing-pre, zhang2019ernie}.
 The KG embeddings are trained separately (often to predict links in the KG), and knowledge from KG is fused with deep Transformer representations via special-purpose architectures.
 Some of these prior works also pre-train the knowledge fusion layers from unlabeled text through self-supervised objectives~\cite{zhang2019ernie, peters-etal-2019-knowledge}.
 Instead of separately encoding structured KBs, and then attending to their single-vector embeddings, we explore directly using wider-coverage textual encyclopedic background knowledge.
 This enables direct application of a pretrained deep Transformer (RoBERTa) for jointly contextualizing input text and background knowledge.
 We showed background knowledge integration can be further improved by additional knowledge-augmented self-supervised pretraining.

-In concurrent work, \citet{liu2019k} augment text with relevant triples from a structured KB.
+\citet{liu2019k} augment text with relevant triples from a structured KB.
 They process triples as word sequences using BERT with a special-purpose attention masking strategy.
 This allows the model to partially re-use BERT for encoding and integrating the structured knowledge.
 Our work uses wider-coverage textual sources instead and shows the power of additional knowledge-tailored self-supervised pretraining.